-Applicant Statement:
+Applicant Statement.

-I have read and understood the statements contained in the "Program Standards".
-I have no physical or emotional conditions that would prevent me from performing the above listed standards.
-I will adhere to the above standards and fully understand that non-compliance in any one area may result in dismissal from the program.
+I have read and understood the statements containe conditions that would prevent me from performing the and fully understand that non-compliance in any one he above listed standards.
+I w ill adhere to the above standards

-Applicant's Signature
+Applicant's Signature Date